 Step 6: Compressing and Submitting Your Film

-Once you have completed your video you will need to submit it to the contest.
-Vimeo is our video services partner and all technical specifications need to be in line with their requirements.
-We accept all resolutions in the following file types: asf, asx, avi, divx, dv, dvx, m4v, mov, mp4, mpeg, mpg, qt, wmv, 3g2, 3gp, 3ivx and 3vx.
+Entries are limited to 60 seconds in length.
+YouTube is our video services partner and all technical specifications need to be in line with their requirements: YouTube accepts the following file types: MOV, MPEG4, AVI, WMV, MPEGPS, FLV, 3GPP AND WebM.
 Although not required, we recommend that you compress your video before uploading the file.

-Many video editing programs (such as Premiere Pro or Final Cut Pro) and encoding software (such as Compressor or Adobe Media Encoder) may include a preset for encoding H.264 files that match the Vimeo format requirements.
+Many video editing programs (such as Premiere Pro or Final Cut Pro) and encoding software (such as Compressor or Adobe Media Encoder) may include a preset for encoding H.264 files that match the YouTube format requirements.
 If yours does, we recommend using that preset when encoding your finished video.
-For more information on exporting your video to meet these requirements, please click on this link and view a tutorial on your particular editing software – http://vimeo.com/help/compression
+For more information on exporting your video to meet these requirements, please click on this link and view YouTube’s audio/Video settings – https://support.google.com/youtube/settings

 Other Film Festivals

 Entries can be submitted to other film festivals after the February 16th, 2015 submission deadline.
 Special note to students in Fresno, Kern, Kings, Madera, Mariposa, Merced, and Tulare Counties Directing Change is partnering with the SlickRock Film Festival.
 We strongly encourage you to also submit to this festival if your entry is in the suicide prevention category.
 The entry description and judging guidelines for both contests are aligned.
 If you are in San Diego County we also encourage you to submit your entry to the iVIE film festival.
 Students throughout the state of California are encouraged to also submit their videos to Art With Impact, and enter into their monthly video contest.

 Much of the information found on this page was adapted from the Student Educational Video Awards video and many of the resources and links were adapted from the other film festival websites listed here.